 Substantial Equivalency Review (SER) Service

-As many of you are aware, a state Supreme Court justice suspended Substantial Equivalency guidelines.
+Spring 2019 - The state Supreme Court justice suspended Substantial Equivalency guidelines.
 Click for more detail

 Nassau BOCES Substantial Equivalency Review will provide support to participating districts in evaluating nonpublic schools within their geographical boundaries.
 Education Law §§3204, 3205, and 3210 require the Local School Authority (LSA) to ensure that students of compulsory school age (from six to sixteen or seventeen years of age) who reside within the boundaries of their school district are receiving an education.
 Local public-school officials must ensure that the education received by students is substantially equivalent to that received in district public schools.
 Nassau BOCES, at the request of districts, will provide assistance in reviewing non-public schools.